pyskyler/stream-tool/README.md

 ## Documentation

-Full public API documentation as well as several tutorial to get started are available on read the docs.
+Full public API documentation as well as several tutorial to get started are available at [Read the Docs](https://stream-tool.readthedocs.io).
 A quick start is available below to show you the jist of it.

 ## Quick Start